Proto:Castlevania: The Dracula X Chronicles

 - The demo only has Stage 1 as the only accessible stage, which uses music from Stage 2 for some reason.
-After grabbing the orbs from a boss or running out of extra lives, the game cuts to Available Date screen and resets.
+After grabbing the orbs from a boss or running out of extra lives, the game cuts to the Available Date screen and resets.

 - Story elements, FMVs, and autoplay demos are yet to be implemented.

 - In the prototype version, Richter borrows voice clips from Castlevania: Portrait of Ruin (not credited, Liam O'Brien as the VA.
-There're several clips that didn't present in Portrait of Ruin. e.g.: Richter yelling "Divine Storm").
+There're several clips that aren't present in Portrait of Ruin. e.g.: Richter yelling "Divine Storm").
 The final game uses newly recorded lines (David Vincent as the VA) for Richter's voice clips.

 The title screen appears to be cropped in a different size from final, and has different coloring.
 The font of the "Press Start Button" text is also a bit different.

 Richter's Knife Item Crash is executed in a different way in the prototype: here, Richter throws four huge swarms of knives with short recovery windows between each swarms.
-In final, Richter throws dozens of knives continuously, which is more akin to the Rondo of Blood origin of this move.
+In the final, Richter throws dozens of knives continuously, which is more akin to the Rondo of Blood origin of this move.

-The Axe subweapon is also executed differently: in the prototype, the Axe performs a strange spinning motion which is changed back in the final to be more akin to its Rondo of Blood self.
+The Axe sub weapon is also executed differently: in the prototype, the Axe performs a strange spinning motion which is changed back in the final to be more akin to its Rondo of Blood self.